On the Existence of Simpler Machine Learning Models: Related Work

 \section{Related Work}

 There are several bodies of relevant literature as discussed below.

-\textbf{Rashomon sets: } Rashomon sets have been used for various purposes \citep{breiman2001statistical, srebro2010smoothness, fisher2018model, coker2018theory, tulabandhula2014robust, meinshausen2010stability, LethamLeRuBr16, nevo2017identifying}.
-For instance, \citet{srebro2010smoothness} consider a loss restricted class of close-to-optimal models, and with an assumption of H-smoothness of a loss function, they obtain a tighter excess risk bound through local Rademacher complexity \citep{bartlett2005local}.
+\paragraph{Rashomon sets: } Rashomon sets have been used for various purposes \citep{breiman2001statistical, srebro2010smoothness, fisher2018model, coker2018theory, tulabandhula2014robust, meinshausen2010stability, LethamLeRuBr16, nevo2017identifying}.
+For instance, \citet{srebro2010smoothness} consider a loss-restricted class of close-to-optimal models, and with an assumption of H-smoothness of a loss function, they obtain a tighter excess risk bound through local Rademacher complexity \citep{bartlett2005local}.
 Our bounds do not work the same way and aim to prove a different type of result.
 Other works aim to search through the Rashomon set to find the most extreme models within it, rather than looking at the size of the Rashomon set, as we do in this work. \citet{fisher2018model} leverages the Rashomon set in order to understand the spectrum of variable importance and other statistics across the set of good models.
 Our work considers the existence of models from simpler classes rather than exploring the Rashomon set to find a range of variable importance or other statistics.
 The work of \citet*{TulabandhulaRu13, TulabandhulaRu14MLJ, tulabandhula2014robust} uses the Rashomon set to assist with decision making, by finding the range of downstream operational costs associated with the Rashomon set.
 Rashomon sets are related to p-hacking and robustness of estimation, because the Rashomon set is a set over which one might conduct a sensitivity analysis to choices made by an analyst \citep{coker2018theory}.
+Large Rashomon sets can occur when the machine learning pipeline is underspecified. \citet{d2020underspecification} provides multiple examples of underspecification in computer vision, natural language processing, and healthcare domains; their work builds off of (an earlier version of) our work. \citet{madras2019detecting} proposed a post-hoc local-ensemble method that measures underspecification for a given test datum. \citet{pmlr-v119-marx20a} studies conflicting predictions between models within the Rashomon set, while \citet{coston2021characterizing} investigates predictive disparities for algorithmic fairness.